 A manuscript letter from a renowned Confederate spy is the latest addition to William Henry Seward Papers.

-Evidence-based practice librarian Lorraine Porcello was the unanimous evidence-based choice for the 2021 Messinger Award.
+Evidence-based practice librarian Lorraine Porcello was the unanimous evidence-based choice for her outstanding teaching achievements.